haus-scholia/haus-scholia.github.io/charter/index.markdown

 ##Decorum
 * Active discussion is encouraged.
-* Full sentences are greatly preferred to teh txt.
+* In meetings, full sentences are greatly preferred to teh txt.
 * Hateful or offensive language of any kind, in any situation, will not be tolerated.
 <br/><br/>